Visit our devolution and LGR hub for the latest information, support and resources

 What does the research say?

 Knowing real figures is impossible - often victims won’t tell anyone for a number of reasons such as shame, guilt, or victims may not be aware they are being groomed or exploited.
-The National Crime Agency estimates there are over 1,000 county lines in the UK and there are between 550,000 and 850,000 people in the UK who pose a physical and online sexual threat to children.
+Since 2019, the national County Lines Programme has closed more than 5,600 county lines and arrested more than 16,000 people, with nearly 9,000 people referred by police to safeguarding services.
+The National Crime Agency estimates there are between 680,000 and 830,000 people in the UK who pose a physical and online sexual threat to children.
 But the internet is global, communication with a child is easy.
-In 2020 the UK’s Internet Watch Foundation dealt with 68,000 reports of illegal self-generated images/videos, a 77 per cent increase on 2019.
-In reference to sibling abuse, their April 2021 report showed that between September and December 2020 511 self-generated images and videos were determined to involve siblings.
+In 2023 the UK’s Internet Watch Foundation dealt with 275,652 webpages confirmed to contain child sexual abuse imagery, and 92 per cent of content removed contained “self-generated” images/videos.
+This includes a 1,815 per cent increase since 2019 in the number of reports featuring children aged 7-10 (up from 5,443 to 104,282); 99 per cent of these reports were girls.

 Bullying and intimidation